 [5/5] The wreckage of a burnt house following attacks in Kaduna State, Nigeria, 2023.
 In addition to civilian casualties, villages are often set on fire in the course of attacks. | Photo captured by a partner in Nigeria with the eyeWitness to Atrocities app

-On 17 July 2023, in collaboration with the International Committee On Nigeria, Rev. Canon Hassan John, and the Bwaatiye Community Development Association (BCDA), eyeWitness to Atrocities (eyeWitness) submitted information ahead of Nigeria’s fourth Universal Periodic Review (UPR), to be held in January-February 2024.
+On 17 July 2023, in collaboration with the International Committee On Nigeria, the Bwaatiye Community Development Association (BCDA), and eyeWitness to Atrocities (eyeWitness) submitted information ahead of Nigeria’s fourth Universal Periodic Review (UPR), to be held in January 2024.

 The joint submission builds on verifiable footage captured by human rights documenters in Nigeria with the eyeWitness to Atrocities camera app.
 To date, app users in the country have uploaded nearly 6,000 photographs, videos, and audio files to the eyeWitness-controlled server, portraying the immediate aftermath of violent attacks on villages in the Middle Belt region, including in the States of Adamawa, Kaduna, Nasarawa, Ondo, and Plateau.

 Focused on serious human rights violations, the submission includes a thorough analysis of violations of the right to life, adequate housing, food, freedom of religion, and effective remedy, as a result of repeated attacks on civilians in Nigeria's Middle Belt region.
 It further assesses Nigeria's implementation of UPR recommendations since 2018.